Jinger Duggar’s Husband, Jeremy Vuolo, Promotes Kanye West’s Pastor Mentor On Twitter

 “That brother’s never coming back,” Tyson recalled thinking.
 “Why would this guy come back to an almost all white church that some guy’s preaching the word for an hour?”

 However, Kanye kept coming back, and the pastor eventually spoke to the rapper one-on-one.
-Kanye told him that he wanted to attend classes at the Masters Seminary, where he could have run into Jeremy Vuolo.
+Kanye told him that he wanted to attend classes at the Masters Seminary, where he could have run into Jeremy.
 However, Tyson didn’t think that this was the best idea, so he recommended small Bible study group meetings instead.
 This led to Kanye inviting the pastor to preach at his Sunday Service events.

 To hear more about Adam Tyson’s experiences with Kanye, you can listen to his interview on the Wrath and Grace Facebook page.